dew727/Pairing-Center-Prediction/RESULTS.md

 ## Layer 6 — De novo motif discovery from the genome (`discover_motifs.py`)

-The reframing that actually works.
 Protein→motif prediction is unsolvable here (4 examples;
 a conformational determinant sequence models can't read).
 But the genome IS sequenced, and a pairing center is a **dense tandem array of a short motif near a chromosome end** — so we find the motif *directly from the genome*, where thousands of copies sit, instead of